Meadowlands Sports Complex: History

 The Nets played their first game at the arena on October 30, 1981, and lost to their cross-river rivals, the New York Knicks by a score of 103–99.
 The Devils played their first game on October 5, 1982, against the Pittsburgh Penguins.
 The game ended in a 3–3 tie.

 The New York Jets moved to Giants Stadium on September 6, 1984, after playing at Shea Stadium for nearly 20 years.
 In their first game at the stadium on that day, the Jets lost 23–17 to the Pittsburgh Steelers in front of 70,564 fans.

+Giants Stadium during the 1994 FIFA World Cup.

 In 2007, construction began on a mega-mall, named Meadowlands Xanadu.
 Work came to a halt in 2009, and Triple Five, owners of the Mall of America, took over the project in 2011.
 The construction was not complete until 2019.

 The New Jersey Devils and Seton Hall Pirates left the complex when the Prudential Center was finished in 2007, followed by the New Jersey Nets, who moved there in 2010 to go to Prudential Center, then Brooklyn two years later, leaving the Izod Center devoid of a main tenant but free to host more concerts and events.
 Giants Stadium closed in at the end of the 2009 NFL season and demolition started immediately.
 In September 2010, MetLife Stadium, then known as New Meadowlands Stadium, opened for its first game.
 It was privately built and funded by the Jets and Giants.
 A commuter train line and a training center for the Giants also opened at the same time.
 MetLife bought the naming rights for the stadium and the entire complex in August 2011.

 Meadowlands Arena closed in April 2015 to the public after suffering the loss of its major tenants and economic losses from other events.
 Since then, the arena has been used for concert rehearsals and private video productions.
 The former arena box offices are used as a station for the NJSEA EMS and the former Winner's Club lounge restaurant is the quarters for the New Jersey State Police.

-MetLife Stadium will host matches during the 2026 FIFA World Cup, including the final; it will be the second time FIFA World Cup matches are played at the Meadowlands.
+MetLife Stadium hosted matches during the 2026 FIFA World Cup, including the final; it was the second time FIFA World Cup matches were played at the Meadowlands.
 Giants Stadium hosted matches during the 1994 FIFA World Cup.